 Second, in history, there is no consensus agreement about the pre-Qin documents list.
 Because the quality of some post-Qin documents is better than pre-Qin, many scholars would include those together in pre-Qin study.
 For example, ShiJi 史记, written in the first century BC, is considered as one of the most valuable ancient documents.
-When study pre-Qin, ShiJi 史记 cannot be ignored.
+When studying pre-Qin, ShiJi 史记 cannot be ignored.
 Due to those reasons, the term pre-Qin documents is indeed a fuzzy set of documents.
 Anyone can define it according to his needs.

+c.
 Pre-China archaic language is a vague language.

 First, archaic Chinese language has no punctuation marks, which means readers can determine that word grouping based on context.
 However, a different group could mean differently.